MattyOBar/CurrencyPal/resources/design-document.md

 ## 6.3.
 Update Transaction Endpoint
 * Accepts a `PUT` request to `/transaction/:transactionId`
-* Accepts data to update a Transaction, inlcuding the updated isShown, transactionId, Currency, Customer, and amountToConvert.
+* Accepts data to update a Transaction, inlcuding the updated isShown and the transactionId.
    * if the transactionId is not found return `TransactionNotFoundException`